Irbis3D/MedusaHC/README.md

 The base auto-calibration settings have not changed.
 They are located in `calibrate-offsets.cfg`, in the `[tools_calibrate]` block.

-In the CALIBRATE_MOVE_OVER_PROBE macro, you must specify an approximate point above the center of the Sexball sphere.
-The point is configured via the variable_probe_x, variable_probe_y, variable_probe_z variables defined at the top of that macro in calibrate-offsets.cfg.
+In the `CALIBRATE_MOVE_OVER_PROBE` macro, you must specify an approximate point above the center of the Sexball sphere.
+The point is configured via the `variable_probe_x`, `variable_probe_y`, `variable_probe_z` variables defined at the top of that macro in `calibrate-offsets.cfg`.

-The standard macros from klipper-toolchanger are not suitable.
-A modified `calibrate-offsets.cfg` is also included in this project.
+The MHC version of `calibrate-offsets.cfg` is included in this project.
+It wraps the stock `TOOL_CALIBRATE_TOOL_OFFSET` command from klipper-toolchanger and pulls the result into the MHC `TOOL_OFFSET` variables and `saved_vars` automatically — no patching of klipper-toolchanger internals.

 For fully automatic calibration with saving and applying all offsets, run the macro: